vipulnaik/diet-exercise-health/notes/2020-coronavirus-activity-tracker.md

 In the late morning I went to Target to buy baking soda.
 I checked out of the store at 10:40 AM.

+## Thursday December 3

+In the evening I went to downtown Berkeley.
+I first went to Trader Joe's where I purchased groceries; I checked out at 6:25 PM.
+I then went to Udupi Palace and got a spinach masala dosa.